by Catherine Pratt

 This is a really powerful book which I think I'll be reading a few times as it's packed full of valuable information.
 It's one of the few books that I would classify in the category of potentially life changing.
 He provides a lot of the "missing pieces" that other self help books don't talk about.
 It's much more than steps to follow.
 He actually makes a lot of things suddenly make sense.
 It's 272 pages long and well worth the $10.

-You can also download the first 4 chapters for free if you click on the download link on the right hand side of the page.
+You can also download the first 4 chapters for free if you click on the download link on the bottom of the page.
 There's quite a bit of information just in these chapters so it's a good deal.
 He even provides a summary of his 9 must do steps in the sample chapters so you have a really good idea of what you're going to get when you purchase the book.

 This one is definitely worth the money in my opinion.